How to Prepare for a Court Hearing: 8 Tips to Help Settle Your Nerves & Improve Your Chances of Winning

 #2 Practice Makes Perfect

 It is never a good idea to go into a court case underprepared.
-The last thing that you want to happen during a court hearing is to be caught by surprise or unprepared.
-This is why it is vital to practice for the hearing over and over to minimize the chances of an unexpected turn of events.
+The last thing that you want to happen during a court hearing is to be caught by surprise.
+This is why it is vital to practice for the hearing repeatedly to minimize the chances of an unexpected turn of events.
 It is always a good idea to practice with an attorney who knows the ins and outs of your type of case and will prepare you for your day in court.
-Before your court appearance, insist that your attorney runs through what to expect, especially regarding things like direct and cross-examination.
+Before your court appearance, your attorney should run through what you should expect, especially regarding things like direct and cross-examination.

 Organize Your Important Documents